-This park which opened first in 1990 has recently been named in honor of Glades County's Tax Appraiser Larry Luckey.
+This park which opened first in 1990 is named in honor of Glades County's Tax Appraiser Larry Luckey.

-On the first Saturday each February a "Sugar Cane Grinding Festival" is held with displays and music.
+On the first Saturday each February a "Sugar Cane Grinding Festival" is held with sugar cane grinding, displays and music.
 See Area Points of Interest for more local information.